Active Lubrication of Transluminal Medical Instruments: Results and Discussion

-In this first experiment, we sought to map the relationship between input voltage, vibration amplitude, and friction reduction when in contact with rigid substrates.
-We also examined how load and lubrication conditions affected both vibration amplitude and friction reduction.
-To quantify the change in friction when the active lubrication modules were activated, we used the percentage of friction reduction, defined as follows:

-The friction modulation experiment in dry contact revealed a linear correlation between the amplitude and the input voltage, as shown in Fig.\ref{fig:friction characterization}(c), similar to the contact-free condition in Fig.\ref{fig:design}(e), albeit with a shallower slope.
+The friction modulation experiment in dry contact revealed a linear correlation between the amplitude and the input voltage (Fig.~\ref{fig:friction characterization}(a)), consistent with the contact-free response in Fig.~\ref{fig:vibCh}(b), albeit with a shallower slope.
 As the load increases, the slope of the correlation shifts downwards due to the greater damping associated with higher loads.
-The corresponding friction reduction in all loads first started to increase linearly until it reached a maximum value, followed by a plateau region after which friction reduction gradually declines below its maximum value.
-We noticed that friction reduction is robust to load, consistently achieving a similar maximum friction reduction in all loading conditions $\approx 80-82\%$, matching the maximum friction reduction achieved by ultrasonic haptic touchscreens \cite{Biet,Winfield2007}.
+The corresponding friction reduction was robust to load, consistently achieving a similar maximum friction reduction in all loading conditions $\approx 80-82\%$, matching the maximum friction reduction achieved by ultrasonic haptic touchscreens \cite{Biet,Winfield2007}.
 However, increasing the normal load causes a horizontal offset in the friction reduction curve towards higher voltages.
-This offset is due to the necessity for higher vibration amplitudes to counteract the extra added load, to maintain similar levels of friction reduction.
-Interestingly, the gradual decline in the friction reduction curve, after its maximum value, occurs despite the corresponding vibration amplitude continuing to increase.
-We believe that this decline can be attributed to a saturation in the load carrying capacity of the squeeze film in air.
-That is, the air squeeze film reached its maximum pressure after which increased vibration likely leads to an elevation in the film temperature, causing the air film to become more viscous.
-As a consequence, more energy is dissipated, reducing the squeeze film pressure and, subsequently, increasing friction.
+This offset is due to the necessity for higher vibration amplitudes to counteract the extra load, to maintain similar levels of friction reduction.
+Beyond the peak, friction reduction consistently declined across all loads, suggesting a saturation of the load-carrying capacity of the air squeeze film.
+Once the film pressure saturates, further energy input is converted to heat, increasing air viscosity, and consequently dissipation, which reduces the load-carrying capacity of the film and increases friction.